CamiloPinzon/monster-killer/README.md

 4. **Heal**: Click the "HEAL" button to restore your health (up to 20 HP), but the monster will still attack you
 5. **Monitor Health**: Watch both health bars to track your progress
 6. **Bonus Life**: If your health reaches 0, your bonus life will automatically activate and restore you
+7. **View Battle Log**: Click "SHOW LOG" to see all battle events in the browser console
-7. **Win Condition**: Reduce the monster's health to 0 while keeping yours above 0
+8. **Win Condition**: Reduce the monster's health to 0 while keeping yours above 0
-8. **Lose Condition**: If your health reaches 0 (after bonus life is used), you lose
+9. **Lose Condition**: If your health reaches 0 (after bonus life is used), you lose
-9. **Draw Condition**: If both player and monster reach 0 health simultaneously, it's a draw
+10. **Draw Condition**: If both player and monster reach 0 health simultaneously, it's a draw

 ## 🔧 Game Mechanics